SPerfors/learn-co-sandbox/taxes_cli/README.md

 ## Code of Conduct

-Everyone interacting in the CliTaxes project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'mirthful-software-7552'/cli_taxes/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TaxesCli project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'mirthful-software-7552'/taxes_cli/blob/master/CODE_OF_CONDUCT.md).